Inside the Content

 The firm is headed by its Managing Partner Saemin Ahn, who invests in diverse verticals such as advertising technology and artificial intelligence.
 His investments include Carousell, Pocketmath and Algorithmia.

-20) Tri5 Ventures
+21. Tri5 Ventures

 Tri5’s Managing Partner Christopher Quek is also the director and incubator of Angels Gate Advisory (AGA), a community pro-bono advisory service which supports entrepreneurs in grants and advisory.

 UOB Venture Management Private Limited is a wholly owned subsidiary of United Overseas Bank (UOB) Limited, one of Asia’s leading international banking and financial groups.

 Business Angel Network

 There are also networks for you to refer to in seeking a business angel investor(s).
 An example is the Business Angel Network Southeast Asia (BANSEA) that matches startups in the seed stage of enterprise formation with business angels.

-Private funds in Singapore
+Private Funds in Singapore